Sara Spatafore, Graduate Assistant

 Final Exam (20%):

 Your final exam will have three sections, each having two essay questions.
 You will choose one question from each section.
-Your final exam will be on Friday, 7 December from 11 a.m. to 1:30 p.m.
+Your final exam will be on 1 May (Friday), 11 a.m. to 1:30 p.m.
 Bring two essay exam blue books to the final.

 Class Attendance Policy: Seven or more absences effect failure.